bbauska/W3Cx-2of5/README.md

-Things like what kind of character set the page is using, where the browser can find style tips, and what the title of the page is (which might be different from the title the user reads) all go in the
-<head>.
-If you have been paying attention, you should be able to
-create a very basic html file, in the right form, without any content.
+Things like what kind of character set the page is using, where the browser can find style tips, and what the title of the page is (which might be different from the title the user reads) all go in the &lt;head>.
+If you have been paying attention, you should be able to create a very basic html file, in the right form, without any content.
 Hint, for the head of the document you would write:

 ```
 <head>

 </head>
 ```

-You may recall the paragraph tag <p> that we used in the example above.
+You may recall the paragraph tag &lt;p> that we used in the example above.
 Try inserting a paragraph into the body of your new document.
  You should end up with something that looks like this: